Guided reading: Introduction

-Steps for a Lesson
+Steps for a lesson

-Before Reading: A Teacher will access background knowledge, build schema, set a purpose for reading, and preview the text with students.
-Typically a group will engage in a variety of pre-reading activities such as predicting, learning new vocabulary, and discussing various text features.
+Before reading: a teacher will access background knowledge, build schema, set a purpose for reading, and preview the text with students.
+Typically, a group will engage in a variety of pre-reading activities such as predicting, learning new vocabulary, and discussing various text features.
 If applicable, the group may also engage in completing a "picture walk".
 This activity involves scanning through the text to look at pictures and predicting how the story will go.
 The students will engage in a conversation about the story, raise questions, build expectations, and notice information in the text.

-During Reading: The students will read independently within the group.
-As students read, the teacher will monitor student decoding and comprehension.
+During reading: the students will read independently within the group.
+As students read, the teacher will monitor student decoding and comprehending.
 The teacher may ask students if something makes sense, encourage students to try something again, or prompt them to use a strategy.
-The teacher makes observational notes about the strategy use of individual readers and may also take a short running record of the child's reading.
+The teacher makes observational notes about the strategy use by individual readers and may also take a short running record of the child's reading.
 The students may read the whole text or a part of the text silently or softly for beginning readers.

-After Reading: Following the reading, the teacher will again check students' comprehension by talking about the story with the children.
+After reading: following the reading, the teacher will again check students' comprehension by talking about the story with the children.
 The teacher returns to the text for teaching opportunities such as finding evidence or discussing problem solving.
 The teacher also uses this time to assess the students' understanding of what they have read.
-The group will also discuss reading strategies they used during the reading.
-To extend the reading, students may participate in activities such as drama, writing, art, or more reading.
+The group will also discuss reading strategies they used during the reading, to extend the reading, students may participate in activities such as drama, writing, art, or more reading.